This page is designed to answer the following questions:

 An individual’s identity is all the traits that make them unique and the roles that they play in society.
 This includes their intellect, likes/dislikes, goals, achievements, skills, talents, beliefs, emotions and behaviours.
 An individual’s self-image is how they see themselves and how they believe that others see them.
 Their self-esteem is the evaluation they make about their identity and self-image, which can either be negative (low self-esteem) or positive (high self-esteem).

-It is important to to try to promote the positive aspects of an individual’s identity and encourage them to have a positive self-image because this will, in turn, help them to develop a high self-esteem.
+It is important to try to promote the positive aspects of an individual’s identity and encourage them to have a positive self-image because this will, in turn, help them to develop high self-esteem.

 This means being complimentary about the positive aspects of their identity, but being careful to remain truthful and not sound patronising.
 Building a rapport with an individual by asking questions about themselves is a good way to get them to think about themselves.
 When they talk about something good in their lives, you can reinforce this in positive ways, by giving praise for example.

-With continued positive reinforcement of an individual’s identity over the long term, their self-image will improve and their self-esteem become higher.
+With continued positive reinforcement of an individual’s identity over the long term, their self-image will improve and their self-esteem becomes higher.
 This will result in the individual having more confidence and a generally happier outlook in life.